Failed real estate exam 3 times? Here’s what to do

 Did you fail the real estate exam?
 Don’t worry, even if you’ve failed three or more times, that doesn’t mean you can’t become a real estate agent.
 It is discouraging, we know, but it’s more common than you might think.

 In fact, many test-takers struggle to pass on the first try, some even fail three, four, or more times before succeeding.
-But look at things this way, knowing the common mistakes ahead of time can help you avoid them.
+Many successful agents had to regroup after a failed attempt before they found the study strategy that worked.
+But look at things this way: knowing the common mistakes ahead of time can help you avoid them.
 So, let’s explore the reasons behind repeated failure as the first step toward turning things around.

 Common reasons for failing the real estate exam include:

-If you’ve failed the real estate exam 3 times, you’re not alone, but now’s the time to shift your approach and be more strategic in your preparation.ate exam 3 times, you’re not alone—but now’s the time to shift your approach and prepare more strategically.
+If you’ve failed the real estate exam 3 times, you’re not alone, but now’s the time to shift your approach and be more strategic in your preparation.

 What to Do After Failing the Real Estate Exam 3 Times

 First of all, do not panic or give up.
-This is not the end of the road, just a bump on it, and many states allow you to retake the exam several times.
+This is not the end of the road, just a bump in the road, and many states allow you to retake the exam several times.
 For some states, this may require additional steps, so be sure to check with your state’s real estate commission for the specific rules and state requirements.
+Indiana, for example, allows unlimited retakes with just a 48-hour waiting period and a $55 fee each time — no additional coursework required, even after multiple failures.
+The Indiana real estate exam prep can help you target weak areas between attempts.
+Missouri gives you a 6-month exam authorization window and only requires you to retake the portion(s) you failed — so if you passed national but failed state, you only retake state.
+The Missouri real estate exam prep covers that MO state portion specifically.

 Let’s focus on the steps you can take right now in preparation for your next attempt: